QuecPython/websocket-server/README.md

 ### Usage

-1. Power on your module and ensure `_main.py` runs automatically.
+1. Power on your module and run `_main.py` or change the name to `main.py` so the program will run automatically.
-2. The server will start on port `8080` by default.
+2. The server will start on port `8080` by default, but you can set the port you want to be used.
 3. To stop the server, type `q` in the module’s serial console and press Enter.

 #### Testing with a Browser